LibreCAD/docs/ref/widgets.rst

     :scale: 67
     :alt: Pen Wizard Dock

-The Pen Wizard allows users to:
+The Pen Wizard allows users to create a palette of favorite colors for the drawing tools.
+Colors can be selected from the drop-down list for existing colors or custom colors via button |icon10| on the right

     - Maintain a list of favorite colors